Goob-Station/goobsite/src/content/posts/changelog01/index.md

 draft: false
 ---
 # Changelog 01: This is only the beginning!
-Since the last changelog was posted here, so much has happened...
+## Since the last changelog was posted here, so much has happened...

-- The repo was completely refactored to fit new conventions by Durk
-- Space Station 14 was featured at the PC Gamer Show, with Goob taking most of the new players dubbed, "pctiders"
+### - Space Station 14 was featured at the PC Gamer Show, with Goob taking most of the new players dubbed, "pctiders".
-- We hit 1,000 people in our Discord, and 12,000 unique players on the server
+### - We hit 1,000 people in our Discord, and 12,000 unique players on the server
+The pctide hit us, and it hit us hard.
+During the first day we maxed out our playercount at 100, leading it to be upped to 250.
+Due to some hosting issues it was capped at 140 for another day.
+By the third day it was fixed but the tide was dying down, and we reached a max player count of 187.
+Among the hordes of new players we also had to deal with insistent raiders and DDoS attempts, but thanks to our lovely staff team putting all hands on deck, we managed to survive.
+The entire week of pctide was a learning experience for us as well, leading us to redefine a lot of our internal infrastructure.
+Through all the mess of it though, we've reached a perfect example of what we want the Goobstation experience to be, a mix of chaos and roleplay that leads to a experience more like SS13.

+### - The repo was completely refactored to fit new conventions
+This was a personal goal of mine, the repo was previously a mess of content put direclty into the repo.
+Finding and porting all this content was hell and took forever, but we now use folder schemas similar to Nyano/Delta which has made merging upstream much less of a headache.

-####- A lot of content was added!
+### - A lot of content was added!

-::github{repo="Goob-Station/Goob-Station"}
-### We are always open to new contributions.
-Do you have something silly you want added to GS14?
-Make a pull request!
+As you'll see below, plenty more content has been added and is being actively worked on.
+In particular I want to mention a few contributors for the hard work they've put in.\
+[VMSoldius](https://github.com/VMSolidus) and the entire team over at [Einstein Engines](https://github.com/Simple-Station/Einstein-Engines), for their tireless work on their fork and willingness to listen and improve from our feedback.\
+[whateverusername0](https://github.com/whateverusername0), also known as John Station, for his work on Supermatter and Changelings, we strive to make our gameplay more diverse, and adding more antagonists plays a large part in that.\
+[Piras314](https://github.com/Simple-Station/Einstein-Engines), for wrangling the contributors and making my life just a little easier.

+### I want to thank all the players, contributors, and staff that have made this server possible, and I know we have a lot more to come in the following months! - Durk
 ---
 ## Supermatter Engine - VMSoldius & whateverusername0
 ![SuperMatter](./supermatter.png)